AnhDuc2000/test-jenkins/docs/UAT/Confluence-6.4.3-Upgrade/confluence-6.4.3-UAT-instructions.md

 ## System Information

-* This system is a replica of production, copied as of about July 1, 2018.
+* This system is a replica of production, cloned as of about July 13, 2018.
 It is not being kept in synchronization with the production system.
 * URL for Testing: https://confluencepentest.dxcdevcloud.net/
 ## What's changing?
 * Refer to the Confluence Release Notes at https://confluence.atlassian.com/doc/confluence-release-notes-327.html/ for associated changes relating to versions 5.9.5 to 6.4.3.